Anemia in Children

-The treatment for anemia depends on the cause and how severe it is.
+The treatment for anemia depends on the cause.
 Some types do not require treatment.
-Some types may require medication, blood transfusions, surgery, or stem cell transplants.
-Your child's health care provider may refer you to a hematologist.
+Some types may require medicine, blood transfusions, surgery, or stem cell transplants.
+Your child's healthcare provider may refer you to a hematologist.
 This is a specialist in treating blood disorders.
 Treatment may include:

 - Vitamin and mineral drops or pills

 - Stopping a medicine that causes anemia

 - Blood transfusions

 - Stem cell transplants